Readership comes after publishing…right?

 Not to mention, enthusiastic responses to your work will go very far to encourage you to keep trying when pitches aren’t going well.
 Or when you’re unsure how to proceed with your writing dream.

 But be prepared-

-On the flip side, mixed feedback or even negative remarks can quickly make you question everything.
+On the flip side, mixed feedback (or even negative remarks) can quickly make you question everything.
 This is okay and doesn’t automatically mean you’re not cut out for it.
-Instead, think of it as an opportunity to evaluate your manuscript, take reader reflections into account, and make it better and more likely to be picked up by a publisher.
+Instead, think of it as an opportunity to evaluate your manuscript.
+Take reader reflections into account and use them to make your writing better and more likely to be picked up by a publisher.

 Use feedback to your advantage-

 Along those same lines, early readership is an asset for your edits.
-It’s an opportunity to pick their brains, whether by review, survey, or detailed conversation to find out what works.
+It’s an opportunity to pick reader brains, whether by review, survey, or detailed conversation, to find out what works.
 This tells you if a certain character is developed enough, if the plot is engaging and climatic, if the tone is right for the story, etc.

-All the little bits you struggled through or you’re still not sure of, you can get feedback on!
-Edits come about far more smoothly when you have a collection of reactions and answers to guide you through and readers you can consult when it’s still not clicking.
+All the little bits you struggled through or remain unsure of, you can get feedback on.
+Edits come about far more smoothly when you have a collection of reactions to guide you through and a group of readers whom you can consult when it’s still not clicking.

 Early readers also become your followers-

 Early readership is also key to building a community that drives and informs your marketing and media presence.
 Reviews and feedback give you specific insight as to what strikes readers most about your story, what they can’t get enough of, and what they would like to see happen in future books.

 This is the information that creates your advertising and pitches, a map that leads right to the heart of what will draw others to your work.
 Look for common themes and excitement among your feedback and use that as a billboard to advertise you and your book across all your media.
 Ask permission to even direct quote great reviews in order to show others that your popularity is genuine and your story is worth checking out.